 It should be noted right off the bat that a development cycle will change from one organization to the next, and possibly even project to project, so what I discuss here might not be exactly the same as what you would find with another development firm.

 Before I get to continuous delivery, let’s take a quick look at how a project is structured so that we can see where the continuous delivery methodology fits within the overall project.
-Acro Media has published our own iterative approach to development, our development cycle if you will.
+Acro Media has published our iterative approach to development, our development cycle, if you will.
 We call it the Acro Purpose Driven Development Method as part of our project management services.
-This method outlines, at a high level, the basic idea of how we work towards a successful end-goal.
-It breaks down the development cycle into a series of easily digestible phases and explains some of the activities that take happen in each phase.
-Not every phase is always required, but it provides us and our clients with a path to follow with each project, big or small.
+This method outlines, at a high level, the basic idea of how we work towards a successful end goal.
+It breaks down the development cycle into a series of easily digestible phases and explains some of the activities in each step.
+Not every stage is always required, but it provides our clients and us with a path to follow with each project, big or small.

-While it’s easy to write “what we do”, actually doing it in an efficient manner is a whole other story.
+While it’s easy to write “what we do,” actually doing it efficiently is a whole other story.
 This is where the pieces of continuous deployment come in.

 Mixing in the Agile methodology

-Being able to see the phases of our development cycle is one thing, but actually pulling it off is another.
+Seeing the phases of our development cycle is one thing, but pulling it off is another.
 From start to finish, we often follow an approach similar to the Agile methodology.

-Agile means we work towards our end-goal through a series of short sprints.
-A sprint is a grouping of tasks where each task is assigning effort points to more easily understand how much work can be completed within a given timeline.
-Sprints get completed in sequence until the end-goal is met and the changes are taken live.
+Agile means we work towards our end goal through a series of short sprints.
+A sprint is a grouping of tasks where each task assigns effort points to more easily understand how much work can be completed within a given timeline.
+Sprints get completed in sequence until the end goal is met and the changes are taken live.